mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/starcraft2.jpg" width="100%"/>

-Most people know this technique from old school real-time strategy games like Command and Conquer, Age of Empires and StarCraft.
+Most people know this technique from old school real-time strategy games like **Command and Conquer**, **Age of Empires** and **StarCraft**.
 It's a smart way to network these games because sending across the state for thousands of units is impractical.

 <img src="/img/networked-physics-in-vr/streetfighter.jpg" width="100%"/>

-Deterministic lockstep is also used in the networking of low player count fighting games like Street Fighter, and physics-based platformers like Little Big Planet.
+It's also used in the networking of fighting games like **Street Fighter**, and physics-based platformers like **Little Big Planet**.
 These games implement latency hiding techniques so the local player feels no lag on their own actions by predicting ahead a copy of the simulation with the local player's inputs.

 <img src="/img/networked-physics-in-vr/littlebigplanet.jpg" width="100%"/>

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
-Determinism in this context means exactly the same result given the same inputs.
-Not near enough.
-Exact.
-Exact down to the bit-level so you could checksum the game state at the end of each frame and it would be the same across all macihnes.
+This means exactly the same result given the same inputs.
+Exact down to the bit-level so you could checksum the game state at the end of each frame and it would be the same across all machines.

 So will deterministic lockstep work for the networked physics demo?
 Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.

 # Client-side prediction

 Another networking concept most people are familiar with is client-side prediction.
-This technique is used by first person shooters like Counterstrike, Call of Duty, Titanfall and Overwatch.
+This technique is used by first person shooters like **Counterstrike**, **Call of Duty**, **Titanfall** and **Overwatch**.

 It works by treating the local player on each client as separate from the rest of the world.
 The local player is predicted forward with local inputs, including movement, shooting, reloading and item usage, so the player feels no latency on their actions, while the rest of the world is synchronized back from the server to the client and rendered as an interpolation between keyframes.